andrew1k3/pathFinder/README.md

 ## Description

-This program brings a visualisation to the 'depth first search' algorithm and how it can be applied to trying to find a valid _path_ (a valid path is a path from start to finish that coverse _EVERY_ square).
+This program brings a visualisation to the 'depth first search' algorithm and how it can be applied to find all valid _pathes_.
+- A valid path is a path from start to finish that coverse _EVERY_ square.

 ## Preview